5 Best Gym Bags with Yoga Mat Holders to Hold All Your Stuff

 - 2 year guarantee from Aurorae

 - Comes in very cool looking patterns

 - Priced somewhat higher than other yoga mats.

-- Has pouches for laptop and cell phone.
+- Has pouches for cell phone, water bottle, yoga mat cleaner

 - Pretty durable.
 Very good for the price.

 The Aurorae Yoga Backpack was the clear winner between all of the bags.
 While it wasn’t the most expensive bag on the list, it felt very durable and high quality when holding it in my hand.
+I am more than confident in saying this was the best gym bag with a yoga mat holder that I got my hands on.
 Also, I have been using it for 8 months at the time of posting this and it is still in one piece!
 That is more than I can say about other bags I have owned for far less time.

 Another reason I chose it is because of the sling backpack style.
 It is my personal favorite of all the bag styles because it keeps my hands free.
 That comes in handy when I arrive to the yoga studio and need to put money in the meter, open the door to the studio, sign in and open my locker.

 Well, I hope this post helped you find the perfect bag that suits your own unique needs.
 Please let me know in the comments if you liked it or even if you thought something was missing.
 I love hearing from you guys!